beajoynes/netbox-evaluation/PTN/PTN-ComputerSystem.md

 New sheet should have all the data!

+* Repopulate Netbox ?!
+* Keep OG, delete offending records from sheet, populate as is for now - demo on Thursday or Friday ?

 ### Fields
 * ReconId - Custom field (Unique text)
 * Status - status (need to update custom field in config - add Deployed) - delete column as already have a status column with familiar fields